Sonlowami/Sonlowami/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a tech enthusiast.
-In my life, I have always wanted to be at the innovation end of technology.

-I have skills in C, Java, as well as elementary Python and Django.
-I am now part of the ALX-Holberton Software Engineering Programme, and we are set to learn a lot more things.

-When I am not coding, or studying, I am out there enjoying nature.
+I am an ALX Certified Software Engineer

+I have skills in C, Python, JavaScript, TypeScript, Solidity and Devops.
+I can work with Flask, NodeJS and ReactJS

+My most areas of interest is financial and medical technologies.

 As you explore my Github, feel free to reach out to me at uwilowami64@outlook.com when you need me.
 Have a happy look around.